EVERY BODY DESERVES THE FREEDOM TO THRIVE

 Massachusetts

-Click here to find your Massachusetts legislator.
+Click here to find your Massachusetts legislator

-#SizeFreedom Wins in NYC!
+#SizeFreedom in NYC!

-The most recent Size Freedom law to be passed in the US was passed by the New York City Council in 2023 and went into effect November 22, 2023.
+A Size Freedom law was passed by the New York City Council in 2023 and went into effect November 22, 2023.
 The law prohibits size discrimination in employment, housing, and public accommodation.
 This law was introduced by Councilmember Shaun Abreau and supported by Brooklyn District Leader Lydia Green.

 3 Ways You Can Support #SizeFreedom no matter where you live